vuesion/docs/en/tutorials/prefetch-and-state-transfer.md

 # State transfer

-State transfer describes the process of providing data on the server side to the client-side application.
+State transfer describes the process of providing data on the server-side to the client-side application.
 Vue.js provides this functionality out-of-the-box: it puts the initial state object for VueX in a global window variable called `__INITIAL_STATE__`.